-You can designate one replica to be a peer of another, and then use this special status for permanent message acknowledgments, and for replica-to-replica synchronization.
+You can designate one replica to be a peer of another for replica to replica synchronization.
 You might want to do this if you have machines that you know are on fast, reliable network connections and so you are willing to accept the overhead of waiting for acknowledgments from those specific machines.